-If your download / upload speeds are less than 2Mbps you may not be able to use the lesson space effectively and may experience lagging / delays.
-Sometimes the test may show high speed but also high latency, i.e. there is a delay in the communication.
+If your download or upload speeds are less than 2Mbps you may not be able to use the lesson space effectively and may experience lagging or delays.
+Sometimes the test may show high speed but also high latency, (meaning there's a delay in the connection).
 This is measured by the so called ping.
 If ping is higher than 50, you may experience some issues with the online lesson space.
-A value of 100 and above would certainly cause such issues.
+A value of 100 and above would certainly cause issues!

 - If possible, please use an Ethernet cable between your computer and router.
 This will eliminate most connectivity issues and will minimise the risk of disruptions to your online session.

 - Ensure that other internet users are not streaming or downloading large files, like catching up on their favourite shows on Netflix or YouTube!

 - Purchase some 'powerline adapters' - these use the electricity cables in your house to move your internet to rooms that have bad WiFi signal.
 This is a great option if you're in a shared house or are otherwise unable to move closer to your router.

 - Consider upgrading your wireless router.
 If it is older than 3-4 years, it may be a good idea to replace it.
 You can contact your internet service provider to ask them if they can send you a new one.
 Alternatively, you can buy one yourself.